 Our first trip we added the Dinner buffet for $50 for the 4 of us.
 I wasn’t too impress with it.
 The option included bbq ribs but all I can remember was I just didn’t enjoy it and felt we could spend $50 on a more enjoyable meal pretty easily.
 So this trip we did just that.

-The first night we ordered Applebees to go because Mikey loves grilled cheese.
+The first night we ordered Applebees to go because our son loves grilled cheese.
 2 kids meals 2 adult entrees (steak fajita and a steak) came to around $60.
 There’s a fridge in the room so our leftovers were stored in there and were eaten the second night while we waited for our new dinner to be delivered.

 Our second night we ordered from a local pizzeria.
 The kids split a spaghetti and meatball meal with potato soup as the side.
-Mike got a chicken parm meal with side salad and rolls (it came with pasta too) and I had a deluxe steak Stromboli with onions peppers and mushrooms.
+My husband got a chicken parm meal with side salad and rolls (it came with pasta too) and I had a deluxe steak Stromboli with onions peppers and mushrooms.
 Total came to $37 including delivery fee.
 We had leftovers of about half the chicken parm, half the Stromboli and half the salad and rolls.
 I knew we should have split a meal but we were so hungry after a full day in the park.
 You can definitely order an entree for 2 , even 2 adults to split.
 We packed it in the fridge and ended up taking it to the park for lunch- well my lunch.
-The kids and Mikey had pbj both days at the parks.
+The kids and my husband had pbj both days at the parks.

 The Skyline Lounge